itnef/docker-askbot/README.md

 - Uses a /data docker volume for settings overriding and storing a sqlite data file
 - Can easily customize install by overriding settings

+## Note

+This is an incomplete attempt to make the original https://github.com/berdon/docker-askbot work with a current OS, development branch 0.11 and python3

 ## Quick Start

 ```bash